 Gently pour into your cake tin and bake for between 35-45 minutes or until a skewer inserted into the cake comes out clean.

 Remove from oven when down and allow to cool in the tin.

 Whip cream until stiff peaks form and then add the maple syrup and gently mix to combine.
-Remove the cooked cake gently from the tin and top your cake with the whipped cream topping.
-As you may not need all of it, you can reserve it for eating with the cut slices.
+Remove the cooked cake gently from the tin and top with the whipped cream.
+You may not need all of it so you can reserve it for eating with the cut slices.